The directed landscape: Preliminaries

-The one-point distribution of times in the Airy process can be described by the Tracy-Widom distribution (also called the Tracy-Widom GUE distribution).
-This fact will be used throughout the paper, so we state it here as a theorem.
-See \cite{ramirez2011beta} for short proofs of the tail bounds.
+The one-point distributions of the Airy process follow a GUE Tracy-Widom distribution.
+This well-known result goes back to \cite*{baik1999distribution}.
+As this will be used throughout the paper, we state it here as a theorem.
+The tail bounds on GUE Tracy-Widom random variables that we use go back to \cite{tracy1994level}, see also \cite{ramirez2011beta} for short proofs.

-\begin{theorem} [\cite{tracy1994level}] Let $\scrR$ denote the stationary Airy line ensemble.
-For every $t \in \R$, the random variable $\scrR_1(t)$ has Tracy-Widom distribution.
+\begin{theorem}[\cite*{tracy1994level, baik1999distribution}] For every $t \in \R$, the random variable $\scrA_1(t) + t^2$ has GUE Tracy-Widom distribution.
 In particular, it satisfies the tail bounds

 for universal constants $c$ and $d$. \end{theorem}

 We will also use the following bound on two-point distributions of the Airy process.